owencm/ballista/docs/interface_full.md

 This adds the following new capabilities suitable for the edit use case:
 * The requester can request a *bidirectional* action (expecting a response).
-* The data can include a file or blob.
+* The options can include a MIME type for matching against handlers.

 If `options.bidirectional` is `true` (only available for certain verbs), the resulting `Action` object will have an integer `id` that uniquely identifies an